LucasBehrendt/gamers-ground/README.md

 - In the left side bar, click 'User Groups', followed by 'Create group'.

 - Name the group, preferably your project name prefixed with 'manage-', ie 'manage-project-name'.
-Scoll down and click 'Create group'.
+Scroll down and click 'Create group'.

 - In the left side bar, click 'Policies', then 'Create policy'.

-- Click the 'JSON' tab, and click 'Import managed policy'.
+- Click the 'JSON' tab and click 'Import managed policy'.
 Find the 'AmazonS3FullAccess' policy and select it.
 Then click 'Import'.

-- The code snippet imported must be edited slightly, so for the 'Resource' key, create a list and paste in your saved Bucket ARN from when setting up the bucket.
+- The code snippet imported must be edited slightly, so for the 'Resource' key, create a list, and paste in your saved Bucket ARN from when setting up the bucket.
 If you didn't save it, simply go to your bucket in a new tab and copy it.
-Create a duplicate of the ARN in the 'Resource' list, so that you have to identical values in your list.
+Create a duplicate of the ARN in the 'Resource' list, so that you have two identical values in your list.
 Add a '/*' to the second value, so the snippet resembles the code below.
     ```
     {
         "Version": "2012-10-17",